 \paragraph{Additional related works.} There is some work on minimizing the worst-case cost in active learning; see e.g., \citep{cicalese2017decision,moshkov2010greedy}.
-Our results can be viewed as a generalization of their results because we can snow that the utility function of pool-based active learning (or optimal decision tree design in general) is worst-case submodular.
+Our results can be viewed as a generalization of their results because we can show that the utility function of pool-based active learning (or optimal decision tree design in general) is worst-case submodular.
 Recently, \cite{golovin2011adaptive} introduced the concept of \emph{adaptive submodularity}.
 Similar to our notation of worst-case submodularity, adaptive submodularity is another way of extending submodularity from sets to policies.
 However, their property depends on the prior distribution of realizations, whereas there is no such dependence in defining worst-case submodularity.
 More importantly, our proposed notation allows for better approximation bounds in many real-world applications.
 In particular, \cite{golovin2011adaptive} developed a $(1+\log \frac{Q}{\eta p_{\min}})$-approximation policy for the minimum-cost coverage problem under the worst-case setting if the utility function is adaptive submodular, where $p_{\min}$ is the minimum probability of any realization.
 In contrast, our policy achieves the $(1+\log (Q/\eta))$-approximation bound; $1/p_{\min}$ can be exponentially larger than $Q$.
 It is also worth noting that one must know the prior distribution over realizations in order to implement \cite{golovin2011adaptive}'s policy whereas ours does not need such information.
 Finally, \citep{guillory2010interactive,guillory2011simultaneous} studied the simultaneous learning and covering problem, whereas we focus on the covering problem.
-The problem of constrained adaptive submodular maximization has also been extensively studied in the literature.
-Most of existing studies focus on maximizing average-case utility \citep{golovin2011adaptive,tang2021beyond,tang2021beyond2,tang2021adaptive,tang2022partial,tang2021non,tang2022optimal,tang2022group} whereas our focus is on maximizing worst-case utility.
-The concept of worst-case submodularity was recently introduced by \cite{doi:10.1287/ijoc.2022.1239} studied the worst-case submodular maximization problem subject to matroid constraints, we examine the same problem subject to a different constraint, such as budget constraints, instead.
+The problem of constrained adaptive submodular maximization has been widely researched in the literature.
+Most of the existing studies center on maximizing the average-case utility \citep{golovin2011adaptive,tang2021beyond,tang2021beyond2,tang2021adaptive,tang2022partial,tang2021non,tang2022optimal,tang2022group} whereas our focus is on maximizing worst-case utility.
+The concept of worst-case submodularity was recently introduced by \cite{doi:10.1287/ijoc.2022.1239} where they studied the worst-case submodular maximization problem subject to matroid constraints, we examine the same problem subject to a different constraint, such as budget constraints, instead.